LoreStudio-Charles/Virtue/README.md

 #### Charity, Humility, or Valor
 As the sun begins to dip below the horizon, casting a warm glow over the fields, you walk along the narrow path that leads to the village.
 Your heart feels light as you hum a tune, the soft sounds of the farm fading into the background.
 The gentle patter of tiny hooves draws your attention, and you pause to find a small lamb caught in a thicket, bleating in distress.
 Its woolly body struggles against the brambles, tiny legs flailing helplessly.
 You kneel beside it, your fingers brushing against the thorns as you try to assess the situation.
 Just then, you hear laughter from the village square.
 A group of children is gathered, their faces illuminated by the flickering light of a nearby bonfire.
 They seem to be having the time of their lives, but then you notice one child, Jeremy, approaching, his curiosity piqued by your presence.
-“Hey, what’s wrong?” he asks, his eyes wide as he spots the lamb.
+"Hey, what's wrong?" he asks, his eyes wide as he spots the lamb.
 A hint of excitement flickers in his expression when he sees the little creature's plight.
-“Do you need help?
+"Do you need help?
 We could just pull it free, right?
-It’d be fun!”
+It'd be fun!"
-Another child shouts from the group, “Come on, let’s go.
-It’s just a dumb lamb!”
+Another child shouts from the group, "Come on, let's go.
+It's just a dumb lamb!"
 The others chuckle, dismissing the situation as trivial.
 You feel a wave of conflict ripple through you.
 You know the lamb is scared and needs gentle care.
 If you call for assistance, you risk the others treating the situation as a game, hurting the little one in the process.
 Yet, if you choose to act alone, you might not be able to get it free easily.
 Do you:
 ##### Option Cards
 - Appeal to Jeremy's sense of **Charity** and involve him in coaxing the lamb out gently, teaching him the value of kindness toward the helpless animal.